 More Resources on BERT and on BERT question-answering

-There is a paper about BERT which is worth reading to see how it is being used: BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding
+There is a paper about BERT which is worth reading to see how it is being used.
+The paper is BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding

 One of the authors of the BERT paper was also one of the inventors of this patent.
-There looks like some interesting reading on his homepage as well: Ming-Wei Chang’s Homepage
+There looks like some interesting reading on his homepage as well.
+You can see it at: Ming-Wei Chang’s Homepage

-Visiting this patent can also be worth doing because while I have presented a summary of how Google may use BERT question-answering, the patent provides a much more detailed look at how the search engine uses the technology behind it.
+This patent is also worth reading.
+I have presented a summary of how Google may use BERT question-answering.
+But, the patent provides a much more detailed look at how the search engine uses the BERT technology.

 Some aspects behind this BERT question Answering approach includes:

 A Language Model is Pre-Trained Using Masked Language Modeling Tasks